Skip to content

 Floorplan

-How the new hub could support you
+How could the hub support you?

-• capacity to support development of a new model of care, including same day access to a GP when appropriate
+• capacity to support development of a new model of care, including same-day access to a GP when appropriate

 • signposting and support to access health and care services provided by voluntary sector organisations.